 Groundwater samples with sulfate concentrations less than 50 mg/L sulfate define a north-south zone approximately 6 miles long and ranging from 1,400 to 6,000 feet wide east of the sulfate plume.
 This zone of low sulfate groundwater is centered on Green Valley and extends north of Duval Mine Road along Interstate 19.
-Sulfate concentrations less than 10 mg/L are contained in groundwater samples from wells south of the PDSTI and west of Interstate 19.
+Sulfate concentrations less than 10 mg/L are contained in groundwater samples from wells south of the PDSTI and west of Interstate 19, whereas sulfate concentrations of approximately 300 to 450 mg/L occur in bedrock immediately west and upgradient of the PDSTI.
 Samples from wells along the channel of the Santa Cruz River east of Interstate 19 had sulfate concentrations ranging between approximately 60 mg/L and 160 mg/L. Sulfate concentrations are generally less than 100 mg/L in samples collected from wells on the alluvial fan from the Santa Rita Mountains east of the Santa Cruz River channel.
-Groundwater samples collected from wells farthest east on the alluvial fan of the Santa Rita Mountains had sulfate concentrations less than 50 mg/L.
+Groundwater samples collected from wells farthest east on the alluvial fan of the Santa Rita Mountains had sulfate concentrations less than 50 mg/L. The distribution of sulfate vertically within the basin fill aquifer is discussed in Sections 2.2.4.3, 2.3, 3.1, and 3.2.2 which report and evaluate the results of depth-specific sampling.